MattDClarke/Learn-Node/readme.md

 - added debounce function to search input to limit the frequency of API calls.
 - added server side sanitation of user input using DOM purify
 - added get current location button to stores map
+- limited reviews to 1 per store per user.
+If user not logged in, message displayed: 'Login to leave a review'.

 ## Sample Data